Beginner surf guide

 Best conditions to watch for

 Keep the filter conservative: roughly knee- to waist-high surf, light wind, enough shape to avoid closeouts, and a tide window that does not turn the inside into hard shorebreak.
 If the Atlantic side is dumping, side-shore, or sweeping sideways, it is not a beginner session even if the beach name is familiar.
+In summer, also check whether guarded hours compress surfing into smaller designated sections before you assume the beach will feel open and easy.

 Board and safety call